-The defined ER extensions allow executing the ERP with an ER server in the local domain (access network).
-The local ER server may be colocated with a local AAA server.
-The peer may learn about the presence of a local ER server in the network and the local domain name (or ER server name) either via the lower layer or by means of ERP bootstrapping.
-The peer uses the domain name and the EMSK to compute the DSRK and from that key, the DS-rRK; the peer also uses the domain name in the realm portion of the keyName-NAI for using ERP in the local domain.
-Figure 3 shows the full EAP and subsequent local ERP exchange; Figure 4 shows it with a local ER server.
+The defined ER extensions allow the execution of ERP with an ER server in the local domain (access network) if the peer moves out of the home domain and a local ER server is present in the visited domain.
+The local ER server may be co-located with a local AAA server.
+The peer may learn about the presence of a local ER server in the network and the local domain name (or ER server name) either via a lower-layer advertisement or by means of an ERP exchange.
+The peer uses the domain name and the EMSK to compute the DSRK and, from that key, the DS-rRK; the peer also uses the domain name in the realm portion of the keyName-NAI for using ERP in the local domain.
+Figure 4 shows the ER implicit bootstrapping exchange through a local ER server; Figure 5 shows ERP with a local ER server.

-PeerEAP AuthenticatorLocal ER ServerHome EAP Server============================ <-- EAP-Request/ --Identity -- EAP Response/--> Identity --AAA(EAP Response/--> Identity) --AAA(EAP Response/ --> Identity, [DSRK Request, domain name]) <----- EAP Method exchange-----> <---AAA(MSK, DSRK, ----EMSKname, EAP-Success) <---- AAA(MSK, -----EAP-Success) <---EAP-Success-----Figure 3: Local ERP Exchange, Initial EAP Exchange Local ER Server Peer ER Authenticator ------cator ==== \\\\\ [<-- EAP-Initiate/ ------Re-auth-Start] [<-- EAP-Request/ -----Identity] ---- EAP-Initiate/ -----> ----AAA(EAP-Initiate/ -----> Re-auth Re-auth) <--- EAP-Finish/ ----- <---AAA(rMSK,EAP-Finish/----- Re-auth Re-auth) Figure 4: Local ERP Exchange
+EAP Authenticator Local AAA Agent /ER Authenticator /Local ER Server Home EAP Server EAP Authenticator Peer ==== <-- EAP-Request/ --Identity -- EAP Response/--> Identity --AAA(EAP Response/--> Identity, --AAA(EAP Response/ --> [domain name]) Identity, [DSRK Request, domain name]) <----- EAP Method exchange-----> <---AAA(MSK, DSRK, ----EMSKname, EAP-Success) <---- AAA(MSK, -----EAP-Success)

+<---EAP-Success-----

+Figure 4: Implicit Bootstrapping ERP Exchange, Initial EAP Exchange

+Peer ==== ER Authenticator Local ER Server

+< EAP-Initiate/ Re-auth-Start [< EAP-Request/ - Identity]

+EAP-Initiate/ Re-auth AP-Initiate/> Re-auth)

+<--- EAP-Finish/ ----- <---AAA(rMSK,EAP-Finish/----- Re-auth Re-auth)

+Figure 5: Local ERP Exchange

-As shown in Figure 4, the local ER server may be present in the path of the full EAP exchange (e.g., this may be one of the AAA entities, such as AAA proxies, in the path between the authenticator and the home EAP server of the peer).
-In that case, the ER server requests the DSRK by sending the domain name to the EAP server.
-In response, the EAP server computes the DSRK by following the procedure specified in [3] and sends the DSRK and the key name, EMSKname, to the ER server in the claimed domain.
-The local domain is responsible for announcing that same domain name via the lower layer to the peer.
+As shown in Figure 4, the local ER server may be present in the path of the full EAP exchange (e.g., this may be one of the AAA entities, such as AAA proxies, in the path between the EAP authenticator and the home EAP server of the peer).
+In that case, the local ER server requests the DSRK by sending the domain name to the home EAP server by means of a AAA message.
+In response, the home EAP server computes the DSRK by following the procedure specified in RFC 5295 and sends the DSRK and the key name, EMSKname, to the ER server in the claimed domain (i.e., the local ER server).
+The local domain is responsible for announcing that same domain name to the peer via a lower layer (for example, through DHCP-based local domain name discovery [RFC6440] or through the EAP-Initiate/Re-auth-Start message with the local ER server).